 Adrenal fatigue essentially happens when your adrenals have been overworking for too long.
 If something stressful happens, your adrenals will fire off stress hormones to help you deal with the situation.
 Your body however needs rest from stress to recover as it can’t always stay in high alert.

-When the stress does not go down, your adrenals will go into overdrive and eventually become depleted.
+When the stress does not go down, your adrenals will go into overdrive and eventually become overstretched.
 In the first stage that means you are likely wired though tired, and in later stages you will be completely exhausted and getting up in the morning is like climbing the Himalaya’s.
 That is because those same stress hormones that are needed for intense things, are also needed in lower doses just to get you up in the morning and get you going.

 Your thyroid is the gland responsible for metabolism.
 Yes, that includes weight management but it’s not the only thing!
 In fact, metabolism occurs in every cell of our body, so the thyroid is pretty important for all processes in our bodies.